Successfully Navigating ERISA Claims For Chronic Conditions & Invisible Illnesses

 What counts as a chronic illness?
 Frequently seen chronic illnesses include…

-What Are The Challenges Of Filing A Mental Nervous Claim or Chronic Conditions And Invisible Illnesses Claim?
+What Are The Challenges Of Filing A Mental Health, Chronic Condition, Or Invisible Illness Claim?

-What Role Does Medical Evidence Play In ERISA Claims For Chronic Conditions Like These And Invisible Illnesses?
+What Role Does Medical Evidence Play In ERISA Claims For Chronic Conditions And Invisible Illnesses?

 Your medical record is key.
 Without medical evidence of your impairment, you can’t establish your claim or provide proof of your ongoing disability.
 Be sure you see the doctor and report your symptoms in detail.
 Your doctor can then determine whether or not those symptoms are consistent with certain illnesses or conditions.